 Probably one of the most photographed places on the Oregon Coast is the iconic Haystack Rock, and this eye candy alone is enough reason to make the trip here.

 This 235-foot sea stack has taken the prize for one of the tallest intertidal sea stacks in the world.
 When the tide is low enough, you can walk right up to the base.
-Between October and May, the pace of coastal tourism decreases dramatically, and it’s one of the best times to visit for wildlife lovers, outdoors enthusiasts, and for anyone just looking to get away for the weekend to enjoy some small town charm.
+Between October and May, the pace of coastal tourism decreases dramatically, and it’s one of the best times to visit for wildlife lovers, outdoor enthusiasts, and for anyone just looking to get away for the weekend to enjoy some small-town charm.

 There are plenty of festivals at Cannon Beach — the sandcastle building contest, the Stormy Weather Arts Festival, and the glorious Fourth Of July parade are just a few.

 Coastal Theater Playhouse

 CBAA is a 501(c)3 nonprofit located in Cannon Beach that supports artists and the arts in the north coast region through exhibits, events, and education.
 Part of their vision is a community where people are supported to create, learn about, and show art to a diverse community of people including full-time, seasonal, and tourist communities.
 CBAA’s programs include art exhibits, a retail art gallery, a summer art camp program, art workshops and demonstrations, a music festival, scholarships, and artist grants.
 Enjoy receptions, performances, or art classes at their location on S. Hemlock Street.

 1064 S. Hemlock Street Cannon Beach, Oregon 97110

 Small town charm in Cannon Beach

 The small town of Cannon Beach has strict regulations in place, limiting the infiltration of large chain stores or restaurants, allowing it to retain its small-town charm.